francis-chris5/Funds/README.md

 I've got the ledger dialogs set up, and a start on the main gui.
 The first tab in the main content section of the GUI looks like a balance sheet, clicking on an account opens it in a ledger dialog to enter/edit/remove transactions.
 Total debits and credits are calculated correctly, but I don't have a good spot to call that recalculation yet (I've been opening and closing the Book details dialog (oh yeah, that works too).
 For testing I set up a cash, credit card, revenue, and expense account, but once I saw them on the screen I thought this should be the default new book accounts -so I'll probably leave those here.

+I still haven't figured out how to convince the Scenebuilder software that I really am using javafx version 11, not 16, so those warning messages will keep showing up until I'm finished with the GUI's

 It's a start, still a long way to go...
 The next step is to tie all the accounts together so that each double entry only needs made once with a reference of where it transfers the balance to...